raceychan/baozi/README.md

 > - Note here that attribute with default value does not have to show before regular attributeo
 > - You might place dataclass configration directly in class inheritance
+> - configs will be passed to subclasses

 ## 2. Usage of FrozenStruct